-The Japan Study Mission is not orientated towards any specific kind of business or manufacturing.
-It is about understanding the philosophy which has created the Japanese culture and their extraordinary excellence.
-If we can understand what the Japanese think and why they think the way they do, we will have the secret formula to answer every question about how to build excellence into our life and organization.
-We will go to the source and visit a grade school which will give us a window into the early training of this amazing culture.
-We will also visit the Toyota Techno museum.
+The Japan Study Mission is an amazing journey into the world of Lean thinking.
+It is not orientated toward any specific kind of business or type of manufacturing.
+Rather, it is to gain a deep understanding of the philosophy that has allowed the Japanese culture to be revered as the best manufacturers in the world.
+From start to finish the Japanese are laser focused on precision and quality.
+If we can understand WHY the Japanese think this way, we will unlock the SECRET FORMULA to answer every question about how to build excellence into our life and organization.
+We will go to the source and visit grade schools which will give us a window into the early training of their children.
+We will also visit the Toyota Techno Museum, the birthplace of the Toyota Motor Company.
 This mind-blowing place will chart the entire history of the Toyota Production System, including the original workshop where Sakichi Toyoda developed his first automobile as well as the production of the circular loom.
-Along the way, we will visit Toyota and several of their top tier suppliers.
-Take the next step in your Lean journey with the following experts in Lean:
+Along the way, we will also visit Toyota car manufacturing plants and their suppliers.

 Entrepreneur, president of FastCap, author, speaker & Lean maniac.